Leading a project: a few tips for smoother execution and higher team adoption

 • Manager: person who makes the decisions and holds responsibilities

-• Coach: person who raises questions to have people reflect and make the right decisions
+• Coach: person who raises questions to have people reflect and make the right decisions by themselves

 • When “leading” a project or a team, you ideally use each of those postures according to the situation and what you try to achieve at a certain time.